IBehave3/acp_research/README.md

 # acp_research
-- acp_research is an API built with Rust and MongoDb to store and analyze data.
+- acp_research is an API built with Rust and MongoDb to store generic sensor data.
 ## Installation
 - Tested using an Ubuntu LTS 22
 - Use the rust book guide https://doc.rust-lang.org/book/ch01-01-installation.html#installation